casolanki/node-email/README.md

 After completing the setup, you can send a post request api request to the API gateway using Postman.
 I have added Postman script to the document directory; you can import that file, update the URL, and run it.

 ### How the system works:
 Request-handler-service is being triggered by API Gateway.
-Then it will send a message to sendtrid and return a success response.
-After that, sendgrid triggers the data store using db-service.
+Then it will send a message to send-grid and return a success response.
+After that, send-grid triggers the data store using db-service.
 Then it will be receiving payload, and it will store the request payload in the database.
-Then it will send a message to the receipient
+Then it will send a message to the receipient.